wso2/docs-choreo-dev/en/docs/integrate-and-manage-external-services/integrate-and-manage-gen-ai-services.md

 ### Step 2: Provide service details

-1. Under **Register Service**, Enter the following details for the service:
+1. Under **Register Service**, enter the following details for the service:
     - A **Name** and **Version**.
     - The **Service URL**.